EnAccess/micropowermanager/docs/usage-guide/transactions.md

 The page contains two main sections.

 1. The comparison section; gives a quick overview of the situation.
-That section contains; Total incoming transactions, Confirmed Transactions, Cancelled Transactions, and the Revenue.
-The part which makes that information a bit interesting is the availability of comparison.
+That section contains: Total incoming transactions, Confirmed Transactions, Cancelled Transactions, and the Revenue.
+The part which makes that information interesting is the availability of comparison.
 The manager/admin can compare the day with; yesterday, same day last week, or the current week with last week or the current month with last month.